freeradical13/freeradical13.github.io/index.md

 A [hypertonic][] solution has a higher concentration of a solute compared to another solution.
 A [hypotonic][] solution has a lower concentration of a solute compared to another solution.
 An [isotonic][] solution has the same concentration of a solute compared to another solution.
 Like a dynamic equilibrium in chemical reactions, even in an isotonic solution, solvent and solution may move back and forth, but the rates of movement are equalized.

 In solution, molecules naturally diffuse from areas of higher concentration to areas of lower concentration if possible.
 This is called moving down or with the concentration gradient.
 [Osmosis][] is a particular type of diffusion which creates an osmotic gradient of a solvent from a hypotonic area to a hypertonic area because the concentration of the solvent is lower in the hypertonic area.
+[Osmotic Pressure][] is the minimum pressure which needs to be applied to a solution to prevent the inflow of solvent across a membrane.
+An [osmole][] is the number of moles of a solute that contribute to the osmotic pressure of a solution that contribute to osmotic pressure.
+[Osmolarity][] is the number of osmoles of solute per liter of solution, with the difference from molarity being that some substances dissolve in solution and don't affect osmotic pressure.

 ## Acids and Bases